 Lavender oil is also great for fighting the flu, migraines, and colds and soothing insect bites.
 Put a few drops on a handkerchief and inhale to get the flu-fighting benefits of the oil.

 For soothing insect bites, gently rub the area with a few drops of lavender mixed with a carrier oil such as coconut or jojoba oil.

 Blending a drop of lavender oil with your regular skin cream or lotion before application acts as a natural deodorant while at the same time allowing you to enjoy the many benefits of lavender essential oil.

 Tea Tree Essential Oil

 If you had to choose just one essential oil from the numerous options available, tea tree oil would be a great choice.
 It is just as popular and useful as lavender essential oil.

-Tea tree essential oil is best known for fighting infections, and for reducing acne outbreaks and acne scars.
+Tea tree essential oil is best known for fighting infections and is the best essential oil for managing acne outbreaks and acne scars.
 My teenage son used tea tree oil for his acne and it helped tremendously.
 Not only did he have fewer outbreaks but he is now totally scar-free, thanks to tea tree oil.
 It works!
 Try it.